 Many assumptions that you might have don’t apply to Flutter.
 For example, in Flutter it’s okay to rebuild parts of your UI from scratch instead of modifying it.
 Flutter is fast enough to do that, even on every frame if needed.

 Flutter is declarative.
 This means that Flutter builds its user interface to reflect the current state of your app:

-settings screen), you change the state, and that triggers a redraw of the user
+you change the state, and that triggers a redraw of the user interface.

-interface.
-There is no imperative changing of the UI itself (like
+There is no imperative changing of the UI itself

 Read more about the declarative approach to UI programming in the get started guide.

-At first, this style of programming may not seem as intuitive as the imperative style.
+At first, this style of programming might not seem as intuitive as the imperative style.
 This is why this section is here.
 Read on.